Tigers vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have won 57.1% of the games this season when they were the moneyline favorite (12-9).
+- The Tigers have put together a 12-10 record in games they were listed as the moneyline favorite (winning 54.5% of those games).

-- The Tigers have an implied moneyline win probability of 52.4% in this contest.
+- Based on this game's moneyline, the Tigers' implied win probability is 55.6%.

-- Detroit has combined with opponents to hit the over on the total 65 times this season for a 65-61-4 record against the over/under.
+- Detroit has played in 131 games with set over/under, and have combined with opponents to go over the total 65 times (65-62-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!